Mihir Kanade

-Mihir Kanade is an author and professor of international law, human rights and development at the University for Peace (UPEACE), an international treaty-based organization and institution of higher education established in pursuance of Resolution 35/55 adopted by the United Nations General Assembly in 1980.
+Mihir Kanade is an author and professor of international law, human rights and development at the University for Peace (UPEACE), a university founded by the United Nations.
 He holds the concurrent positions of the Academic Coordinator of UPEACE since 2016, the Head of its Department of International Law since 2014, and the Director of the UPEACE Human Rights Centre since 2009.

 Kanade is best known for his contribution to the promotion of the human right to development.
 He chairs the drafting group appointed by the Office of the United Nations High Commissioner for Human Rights and the Chair-Rapporteur of the Intergovernmental Working Group on the Right to Development, for preparing the “zero draft” of a legally binding instrument on the right to development.
 On 13 March 2020, Kanade was elected by the United Nations Human Rights Council as a member of the Expert Mechanism on the Right to Development in representation of the Asia-Pacific region.
+The Human Rights Council renewed his mandate for another three years on 4 April 2023.

 Career

 Academic and policy work

 Kanade began his career as a lawyer practicing before the Bombay High Court (Bombay and Nagpur benches) and the Supreme Court of India in 2003, acting as an arguing and assisting counsel in several reported cases.
 Kanade joined UPEACE in 2009 as a faculty member in the Department of International Law and as the Director of the UPEACE Human Rights Centre.
 In 2014, he was appointed as the Head of the Department of International Law, and has additionally held the position of the Academic Coordinator of UPEACE since 2017.

 He is also an adjunct faculty at Universidad Alfonso X El Sabio (Spain), Long Island University (LIU Global Centre in Costa Rica), and Universidad de Los Andes (Colombia), and has taught courses on Gender Mainstreaming in Peacekeeping Operations at Cheikh Anta Diop University (Senegal).
 Kanade serves as the academic co-coordinator of the LLM programme in Transnational Crime and Justice offered at the United Nations Interregional Crime and Justice Research Institute (UNICRI), Turin, Italy.
-He also serves on the International Advisory Board of the International Bar Association on the topic of Business and Human Rights.
+He has served on the International Advisory Board of the International Bar Association on the topic of Business and Human Rights.

 Kanade has worked, researched and taught extensively in the interface between globalization and its impacts on human rights, including themes such as global governance, international trade, protection of refugees, statelessness, health, indigenous peoples’ rights, sustainable development, business and human rights, among others.
-He is the author of the acclaimed book “The Multilateral Trading System and Human Rights: A Governance Space Theory on Linkages” published in 2018.
+He is the author of the book The Multilateral Trading System and Human Rights: A Governance Space Theory on Linkages published in 2018.
 In this book, Kanade introduced a new theory called as “governance space” to serve as a framework for analyzing diverse linkages between the multilateral trading system and human rights, and proposed the right to development as the normative framework for resolving tensions.